 The New Mexico Public Education Department shares updates on COVID-19, school reentry, FAQs, and resources on its website.
 The Department’s new Reentry District and School Guidance is available in addition to other guidance for schools and districts.

 New York State Education Department

-Visit the New York State Education Department’s website for guidance related to COVID-19.
-It has also launched a website on continuity of learning to provide districts and teachers with tools to keep students engaged.
+Visit the New York State Education Department’s website for guidance related to COVID-19 and resources for P-12 education.
+The state’s comprehensive guide for reopening New York schools is now available.
 The Charter School Office provides further guidance for the state’s charter schools.

 North Carolina Department of Public Instruction

 The North Carolina Department of Public Instruction website offers resources and guidance related to COVID-19, including links to the state’s Department of Health & Human Services COVID-19 webpage and FAQs for families.
 Lighting Our Way, the state’s guidance for reopening schools K-12 schools, can be accessed through this website.